graphene

 Uses of graphene

-Graphene is one of the strongest substances known despite only being only one atom thick; it is an excellent thermal (heat) and electrical conductor, it is transparent and highly flexible.
+Graphene is one of the strongest substances known despite only being only one atom thick; it is an excellent thermal (heat) Images shows the use of graphene in future mobile phones and other electronic devices. and electrical conductor, it is transparent and highly flexible.
 These properties seem like a scientists dream material and open up graphene to a mass of uses.
 Possible uses include:

 Check your understanding - Questions on graphene